ChunghaSung/JSdep/README.md

 JSdep (DOM-DEPENDENCY ANALYSIS)
 =========================
-* JSdep is the tool to find DOM-event dependency of a web application using datalog constraints.
+* JSdep is a tool to find DOM-event dependency of a web application using datalog constraints.

 * It traverses one JavaScript file statically and finds the relationship between two events of DOMs.